 Not being able to sleep because you are overtired is often the case with adults too.
 Have you ever felt like you just can’t make it through until the night because you’re so tired, only to find that you suddenly have a surge of energy right before you go to sleep, making it impossible for you to settle?
 Well, babies suffer from the same thing.
 This is caused by a chemical response of adrenaline and cortisol to the system, making it hard to settle and relax.

 4. Baby is in pain or suffering discomfort

-Teething, an upset stomach, earaches, or infections, can all be a cause of why your baby isn’t sleeping.
+Teething, an upset stomach, earaches, or infections can all be reasons why your baby isn’t sleeping.
 They may even be waking up because they’re too hot or possibly too cold.
-Or you may have just changed their diaper only to find them unable to go to sleep because they made a last minute poop and are uncomfortable sitting in it!
+Or you may have just changed their diaper only to find them unable to go to sleep because they made a last-minute poop and are uncomfortable sitting in it!

 5. Baby is too excited to sleep

 Overstimulation before bed is often a cause of why baby won’t go to sleep.
 Getting them tired out with fun play does help to an extent; however, getting an already tired baby overexcited can lead to them to being overtired.
 Exposure to television or electronic devices can also cause overstimulation.
 Encouraging a “winding down” period before bed is very helpful.
 You can do this by giving your baby a relaxing bath, playing calming music, diffusing a sleep-promoting essential oil in baby’s room, or by enjoying a few warm cuddles with your little one.